Documentation / Configure the HTML output

 Page columns

-You can configure which metrics to show in the columns with the --html.pageSummaryMetrics cli parameter.
-Pass it multiple times to add multiple columns or use the configuration file json and create an array with metrics that you want use.
+You can configure which metrics to show in the columns with the --html.pageSummaryMetrics CLI parameter.
+Pass it multiple times to add multiple columns or use the JSON configuration file and create an array with the metrics you want to use.

 Or use a configuration json: